chef-boneyard/openssl/README.md

 This resource generates rsa private key files.
 If a valid rsa key file can be opened at the specified location, no new file will be created.
 If the RSA key file cannot be opened, either because it does not exist or because the password to the RSA key file does not match the password in the recipe, it will be overwritten.

-Note: This resource was renamed from openssl_rsa_key to openssl_rsa_private_key.
+**Note** This resource was renamed from openssl_rsa_key to openssl_rsa_private_key.
 The legacy name will continue to function, but cookbook code should be updated for the new resource name.

 #### Properties